 The Dirty Cop

-Anne Merrick started up a conference call with her husband John, Ronnie, and Millie, who were making their way to the courthouse in the company Tesla.
+Anne Merrick started up a conference call with her husband John, Ronnie, and Millie, making their way to the courthouse in the company Tesla.

 “John, we’re sending the Natalie Rumsfort video of the assault on Reverend Montgomery to each of your iPhones.
 It makes it pretty clear that Angel acted as a Good Samaritan.
 It also shows Captain Baggs punching and then slapping a restrained prisoner.
 His actions look damned suspicious.

-“The scar over Angel’s heart looks like a gang warning of some kind.
-In any case, the video of Captain Baggs’ treatment of our client violates a bagful of police anti-violence regulations.
+“The scar over Angel’s heart looks like a gang warning.
+The video of Captain Baggs’ treatment of our client violates police anti-violence regulations.
 It’s all actionable, John, but probably of no use in the bail hearing.”

 “Thanks, Anne.
 We’re pulling in at the courthouse.
 I will call you when we get situated.”

-Anne directed two paralegals to edit the surveillance files to summarize just the police interactions with Angel.
+Anne directed two paralegals to edit the surveillance files to summarize the police interactions with Angel.
 Anne received a call from Julia at the reception desk.

 “Anne.
 A very distraught woman has just contacted me via Facetime.
-She says that the cop who arrested the Angel sexually assaulted her daughter three years ago.
+She says the cop who arrested Angel sexually assaulted her daughter three years ago.
 She wants to speak with you.”

 “Add us to her Facetime call, Julia, and get Ashley Brant in this conference ASAP.
 Stay on the line to record any details we need.”

 The Facetime call popped up on Anne’s laptop computer.
-The screen image showed a fashionably dressed woman in her late forties, in obvious distress, tears dotting her cheeks.
-Next to her was a teenaged girl, maybe sixteen.
+The screen image showed a fashionably dressed woman in her late forties, tears dotting her cheeks in obvious distress.
+Next to her was a teenage girl, maybe sixteen.
 She was also crying.

 “Mrs. Merrick, my name is Alex Rome.
 I live just north of your office in the LakeVista condominiums.
-I just found out twenty minutes ago that the bastard policeman who arrested the Angel assaulted my daughter.
+Twenty minutes ago, I found out that the bastard policeman who arrested the Angel assaulted my daughter.
 She has proof.
 Mrs. Merrick, my family is well-off.
 I want to sue that son of a bitch….”

 Her voice trailed off as she started crying again, looking for a Kleenex to dab her face.